 ELSA - Energy Local Storage Advanced system

-Energy storage options are considered key enablers for the smart grid, providing required flexibility both at building and grid level.
+Energy storage options are considered key enablers for the smart grid, providing required flexibility both at the building and the grid level.
 The project ELSA (Energy Local Storage Advanced system) addresses this demand by developing and trialling the integration of electrical storage, in the form of second-life batteries from electric vehicles, to support intelligent energy management solutions.

 Integration of distributed small/medium size storage systems can allow operating distribution grids much more flexibly, thus realizing smart grid features like local demand-supply balancing, congestion relief, peak shaving and effective integration of renewable energy sources (RES).
 However, few technologically mature decentralized storage systems are commercially available today at affordable prices, while both viable business models and the underlying legal and regulatory framework are lagging behind.
 As an answer ELSA will implement and demonstrate an innovative solution by integrating low-cost second-life Li-Ion batteries and other direct and indirect storage options, including heat storage, with demand-side solutions as well as intermittent RES.
 The core idea is to consider Storage as a Service offered to building and district managers, for local energy management optimization, and to DSOs, for enhanced network operations.
 ELSA will adapt, build upon, and integrate close-to-mature (TRL>=5) storage technologies and related ICT-based energy management systems.
 This includes the management and control of local loads, generation, and individual or aggregated real or virtual storage resources, integrated to demand response, in buildings, districts and distribution grids.